hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ## Work at academic institutions

 There are many roles in academia that aren't research-related, either on the tenure track or otherwise.
-There are **teaching stream** jobs, there are administation jobs, e.g. **Assistant Dean** of students or **Postdoc Office.
+There are **teaching stream** jobs, there are administation jobs, e.g. **Assistant Dean** of students or **Director of Postdoctoral Affairs**.
 There are also librarian, outreach, and science communication jobs.
 The list of titles is too long to exhaustively list, but here are a few examples:

 > "Academic librarian ("Digital Scholarship Specialist"): I focus on text + data mining."